Relic: History

 One of the earliest sources that purports to show the efficacy of relics is found in 2 Kings 13:20–21:

 Also cited is the veneration of relics from the martyr and bishop Saint Polycarp of Smyrna recorded in the Martyrdom of Polycarp, written sometime from 150 to 160 AD.
 With regard to relics that are objects, an often cited passage is Acts 19:11–12, which says that Paul the Apostle's handkerchiefs were imbued by God with healing power.
 In the gospel accounts of Jesus healing the bleeding woman and again in the Gospel of Mark 6:56, those who touched Jesus' garment were healed.

 The practice of venerating relics seems to have been taken for granted by writers like Augustine, St. Ambrose, Gregory of Nyssa, St. Chrysostom, and St. Gregory Nazianzen.
 Dom Bernardo Cignitti, O.S.B., wrote, "[T]he remains of certain dead are surrounded with special care and veneration.
 This is because the mortal remains of the deceased are associated in some manner with the holiness of their souls which await reunion with their bodies in the resurrection."
 Thomas Aquinas (d.
 1274) pointed out that it was natural that people should treasure what is associated with the dead, much like the personal effects of a relative.
 In an interview with Catholic News Service, Fr.
-Mario Conte, executive editor of the Messenger of St. Anthony magazine in Padua, Italy, said, "Saints' relics help people overcome the abstract and make a connection with the holy. ...
+Mario Conte, executive editor of the Messenger of St. Anthony magazine in Padua, Italy, said, "Saints' relics help people overcome the abstract and make a connection with the holy ...
 Saints do not perform miracles.
 Only God performs miracles, but saints are intercessors."

-In the early Church the disturbance, let alone the division, of the remains of martyrs and other saints was not practiced.
+In the early Church the disturbance of the remains of martyrs and other saints was not practiced.
 They were allowed to remain in their often unidentified resting places such as in cemeteries and the catacombs of Rome.
 These places were always outside the walls of the city, but martyriums began to be built over the site of the burial.
 Since it was considered beneficial to the soul to be buried close to the remains of saints, several large "funerary halls" were built over the sites of martyr's graves, including Old Saint Peter's Basilica.
 These were initially not regular churches, but "covered cemeteries" crammed with graves, wherein was celebrated funerary and memorial services.
 It may have been thought that when the souls of the martyrs went to heaven on resurrection day they would be accompanied by those interred nearby, who would thus gain favour with God.